twistapps/request-for-mirror-docs/_docs/common/installation/other-methods.md

 | Easy to edit sources                                                 | ❌       | ✅           | ✅                                 |
 {: .text-center}

-Basically, if you don't want to dig deeper into Modula's source, use the first method.
+Basically, if you don't want to dig deeper into Request's sources, use the first method.
 Otherwise, it's your choice :D
 {: .notice--warning}